spotify/lingon/README.md

 lingon.sourcePath = 'source';
 lingon.buildPath = 'build';

+// allowing the usage of directives (includes) in additional file types lingon.validDirectiveFileTypes.push('.html', '.ngt');

 // registering a processor in the short syntax (overwrites previous ones for the file type)
 // long form would be: lingon.preProcessor('ngt').set(name, factory) lingon.preProcessor('ngt', function() {